Anonymous Corporation Or LLC

 The stated advantages to organizing under Nevada or Wyoming law for privacy purposes include:

--Privacy for stockholders by not requiring that their names become part of the public corporate records.
-Nevada or Wyoming do not require shareholders or the members of an LLC to be disclosed in the corporate filings, only the directors, officers and managers of the LLC need to be disclosed-I discuss this under Understanding Privacy below;
+-Privacy for stockholders and members by not requiring that their names become part of the public corporate or LLC records.
+Nevada and Wyoming do not require shareholders or the members of an LLC to be disclosed in any initial or annual corporate or LLC filings.
+Only the director(s) and officer(s) of a corporation and the manager(s) of the LLC need to be disclosed.
+I discuss this in detail later;

 -Permits use of nominee stockholders, directors, and officers of corporations and nominee members and managers of LLC’s;